• Disease Overview

 Treatment

-In MWS, associated conditions including Hirschsprung disease, heart abnormalities and seizures require intervention of relevant specialists, such as neurologists, cardiologists, and surgeons.
+In MWS, associated conditions including Hirschsprung disease, heart abnormalities and seizures require care from relevant specialists such as neurologists, cardiologists and surgeons.
 Physical therapy, occupational therapy and speech therapy may all be useful in helping children with developmental delay reach their full potential.

 Treatment of Hirschsprung disease usually involves surgery to relieve bowel obstruction.
 A temporary bowel opening of the colon is made in the abdominal wall (colostomy) and a second surgery is performed later to remove the non-functioning section of the colon and rejoin the healthy sections of bowel.
 Other surgeries may be performed to treat specific congenital anomalies such as heart defects and urinary tract abnormalities.